OTR vs. Intermodal Trucking

-Are you interested in moving intermodal freight and expanding your owner operator business?
-Download the free DrayNow app from the App Store or Google Play store, or click this link.
+Are you interested in picking up intermodal freight and expanding your owner operator business?
+Download the free DrayNow app from the App Store or Google Play store, or click the button below.

 When you picture the life of a trucker, that vision may include a cross-country journey that keeps the driver on the road for a long period of time and far away from home.

-Intermodal trucking refers to the transportation of freight by a driver to and from a rail or port for the next leg of the trip.
-The freight goes from warehouse, to rail/port, and then to the next warehouse.
-This is the first and last mile in a container’s trip from one destination to another.
+Intermodal trucking (also known as drayage) refers to the transportation of freight by a driver to and from a rail or port for the next leg of the trip.
+Instead of dry vans, carriers will be hauling containers under their own authority.
+Intermodal loads typically go from the rail, then to a warehouse and finally back to the rail.
+This is the first or last mile in a container’s trip from one destination to another.
 This type of transportation utilizes the railways and ports all over the country for the main portion of travel.

 Rail transportation has a negative connotation of being antiquated, but it’s actually more fuel efficient and environmentally friendly than going over-the-road.
 Freight railroads can move one ton of freight up to 475 miles on one gallon of fuel.
 On the other hand, tractors average about 7 miles per gallon.
 Driving intermodal as opposed to over-the-road would keep fuel costs down and keep drivers closer to their original location.